Back to Publications

 A good AI course should include projects such as:

-- a website
+• a website

-- a portfolio page
+• a portfolio page

-- a presentation
+• a presentation

-- a small business landing page
+• a small business landing page

-- a research or storytelling project
+• a research or storytelling project

-3. Make sure the course is age-appropriate
+3. Make sure the learning experience is adapted to the child’s level

 If your child is older, also read AI Skills for Nigerian Teenagers: Building a Portfolio Before University.